Hillside Construction

 - Perforated subdrain pipe (french drain): At the base of the drainage aggregate, sloped to outlet.
 Minimum 4-inch diameter, typically 6-inch on larger walls.

-- Outlets: Subdrain must discharge to an approved location - storm drain, daylight to slope face below wall, or sump with pump.
+- Outlets: Subdrain must discharge to an approved location: storm drain, daylight to slope face below wall, or sump with pump.
 Outlets must remain clear and functional for the life of the wall.

 - Weep holes: Secondary drainage through the wall face, typically 4-inch PVC at regular spacing, as backup if subdrain capacity is exceeded.